 Luckily for me, I have had a very few experiences working for jerks.
 Perhaps the few experiences I have had, incredulously, shaped me as a manager in positive ways.
 First, I could not ever imagine treating someone, anyone, like my old boss treated me.
 Perhaps I don’t have it in me to be a jerk.

-The sudden shift to working almost exclusively remotely has prompted me to do what I’ve come to think of as an “empathy check”.
+The sudden shift to remote work has prompted me to do an “empathy check”.
 When I am working fast or a million things are on my plate, I have a tendency to shoot off quick responses to messages.
 I came to realize that a punctuation-less response of “sure”, even if it really was a “Sure!”, could be read as if I was not enthusiastic, only giving it a passing thought, or, worse, didn’t care.
 Now, I don’t know about you, but in these last few years, I have worked more and more with people I have never met face-to-face.
 If you’ve met me face-to-face, you know that I almost always mean “SURE!!!!”
 So, my empathy check can go a long way.

 Similarly, I almost never pop a context-less meeting on someone’s calendar.
-The exception has often been that I am trying to pull off a surprise virtual birthday party, but that is an aside.
+The exception has always been a surprise virtual birthday party, but that is an aside.
 I would never want my team to think that I am stewing on something.
 I would never want someone to be blindsided coming into a meeting with me when something is wrong.
 And, finally, I would never want a team member to start stewing while wondering what the meeting is about.

 How have your management practices changed over the last few years?
-If you’d like to meet for some coaching sessions or could use some advice around a particular challenge, please reach out!
+Let us know below!
+If you’d like to meet for some coaching sessions, reach out!
+If you could use some advice around a particular challenge, please reach out!
 Similarly, if you’d like to bring leadership and management training to your team, let’s talk!